kubernetes-client/java/kubernetes/docs/V1Taint.md

 # V1Taint

+The node this Taint is attached to has the \"effect\" on any pod that does not tolerate the Taint.
 ## Properties

 Name | Type | Description | Notes
 ------------ | ------------- | ------------- | -------------
 **effect** | **String** | Required.
 The effect of the taint on pods that do not tolerate the taint.
 Valid effects are NoSchedule, PreferNoSchedule and NoExecute. |